 Once you leave A Rúa, the next point on your route will be O Pedrouzo.
 Once there, you will have to take Calle Concello and, when you pass by the football field, turn left onto a dirt track.
 You will cross San Paio, just after bordering Santiago Airport and, a little further on, you will pass in front of the Church of Lavacolla.
 You will continue the pilgrimage to Monte do Gozo from where you can contemplate the majesty of the Cathedral of Santiago.

-Once you arrive in Santiago, you will be able to admire its rich local architecture and delight in its historic centre declared a World Heritage Site by Unesco.
+When arriving in Santiago, you will be able to admire its rich local architecture and delight in its historic centre declared a World Heritage Site by Unesco.
 If you want to attend the Pilgrim’s Mass, in Santiago de Compostela, start your route very early in the morning so that you will have finished your Camino before noon.

 After breakfast you can enjoy the pilgrim town for a while before your journey home starts.
 If you want to extend your Camino Sarria to Santiago with an extra day in Santiago de Compostela, let us know.
 It’s definitely worth it!